Vivek2k29/MediPredict-AI-Based-Multi-Disease-Predictor/README.md

-# 🧠 Multi-Disease Predictor Application
+# 🧠 MediPredict: AI-Based Multi-Disease Predictor

 A full-stack machine learning web application that predicts the likelihood of multiple diseases — including Diabetes, Heart Disease, Stroke, and Parkinson’s — using trained ML models.